 The alluvial valleys of the Wairau and Awatere rivers are the most recently formed parts of Marlborough.
 The Wairau valley was mostly swamp until flood-control measures were put in place.

 The Wairau Bar, a bank of gravel where the river meets the sea, was first formed when the shoreline reached well inland at the end of the last glaciation, around 14,000 years ago.
 A north-flowing coastal current deposited gravel and other materials in the shallow waters, slowly forming the bank.
 Behind the bank, the river dumped sediment until the bay filled in.
-The current boulder bank is the latest of many other shorelines that were further inland.
+The current boulder bank is the latest; the many other shorelines were further inland.

-In terms of rainfall, Marlborough consists of three climate zones: the dry Wairau valley and its surrounds, a wet Kaikōura coast and a wetter northern zone.
+In terms of rainfall, Marlborough consists of three climate zones: the dry Wairau valley and its surrounds, the less dry Kaikōura coast and a wetter northern zone.

-The Awatere valley has experienced New Zealand’s highest recorded temperature – 42°C – equal with two locations in inland Canterbury.
+The Awatere valley has experienced one of New Zealand’s highest recorded temperature – 42°C – equal with two locations in inland Canterbury.

-Blenheim’s average annual rainfall of 711 mm is characteristic of the eastern side of New Zealand and is coupled with high sunshine hours – often the nation’s highest.
+Blenheim’s average annual rainfall of 711 mm is characteristic of the eastern side of New Zealand and is accompanied by nearly 2500 sunshine hours a year – often the nation’s highest.

 Picton, like the rest of the Marlborough Sounds, has a higher rainfall and more moderate climate than Blenheim, and is neither as cold in winter nor as hot in summer as the Wairau valley.
-Kaikōura gets less rain than Picton, but still has an average annual rainfall of 710 mm.
+Kaikōura has an average annual rainfall of 844 mm, less than Picton.

 The alluvial Wairau plain is very low-lying and subject to flooding.
 A major flood occurred in 1868 when an unusual weather pattern caused the Taylor and Wairau rivers to flood simultaneously.

 At the time of European arrival in the mid-19th century, the northern zone was covered in mixed podocarp and beech forest, with subalpine vegetation on the highest peaks of the Richmond Range and on the summit of Mt Stokes in the Sounds.
-The southern zone was much dryer.
-It was mostly tussock and subalpine grassland, with some higher-rainfall areas of forest along the Kaikōura coast and in some inland valleys.
+The much dryer southern zone was mostly tussock and subalpine grassland, with some areas of forest in higher-rainfall zones along the Kaikōura coast and in some inland valleys.

 The forests in much of the northern zone were cleared for farming in the later 19th century.
 Original forest survived in the Richmond Range and in high-altitude parts of the Sounds.
 Titirangi, a rare hebe, is endemic to Hokianga Harbour in Northland, but is also found in a few locations in the Sounds, where it was introduced by Māori.

-Little native forest survives in the southern zone – much of the original vegetation was burnt in an attempt to clear the matagouri and Spaniard, prickly plants which impeded access.
-The impact of humans and grazing animals has accelerated erosion, forming large gullies and fans, and filling the river flats and gorges with shingle.
+Little native forest survives in the southern zone – much of the original vegetation was burnt in an attempt to clear matagouri and Spaniard, prickly plants which impeded access.
+The impact of humans and grazing animals has accelerated erosion.
+Large gullies and fans have formed, and the river flats and gorges have filled with shingle.
 The rock daisy, and the pink and weeping broom, are endemic to the southern zone.